todc/todc-bootstrap/README.md

 * PATCH version when you make backwards-compatible bug fixes.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-For more information on SemVer, please visit <https://semver.org/>.

-See [the Releases section of our GitHub project](https://github.com/todc/todc-bootstrap/releases) for changelogs for each release version of TODC Bootstrap.

 ## Creators